C Program To Print Prime Numbers From 1 to n

 What You'll Learn in This Blog

-By the end of this blog, you won’t just memorize a program; you’ll understand it deeply.
-You will be able to write, explain, and even tweak a prime number program in C confidently, a small but powerful step toward becoming a logical thinker and capable programmer.
+By the end of this tutorial, you will be able to write, explain, and modify a prime number program in C confidently.

 Explanation of Prime Numbers

-A prime number is a natural number that is greater than one and has only two positive factors, itself and one.
-In other words, a prime number is influenced evenly or exactly without a remainder by itself and one.
+A prime number is a natural number that is greater than one and has only two positive factors: itself and one.
+In other words, a prime number is divisible evenly (exactly without a remainder) only by itself and one.
 If a number has more than 2 factors, then that number is called composite.

 1. The smallest prime is 2, which is the only even prime.
 Every other even number is divisible by 2 (itself and 1) and thus cannot be prime.

-2. All primes after 2 will be odd.
+2. All primes after 2 are odd numbers

-4. Prime numbers are important in mathematics, especially in number theory and in the field of cryptography.
+4. Prime numbers are important in mathematics, especially in number theory and cryptography

 Why Prime Numbers Matter

-Understanding what makes a number prime is important prior to learning how to identify primes or writing programs to identify them.
+Understanding what makes a number prime is important before learning how to identify primes or writing programs to identify them.

 Step 5: When the loop finishes, check the variable temp: